List of Kamen Rider Gaim characters: Guest characters

-Spin-off exclusive characters
+Spin-off characters

 Sengoku Period

 The Sengoku Period (戦極時代, Sengoku Jidai), also known as World of Bujin (武神の世界, Bujin no Sekai), is an alternate reality that is the reminiscent of Japan's historical Sengoku period that the Armored Riders entered through atypical Cracks in the Helheim Forest.
 This reality is exclusive to the crossover film Kamen Rider × Kamen Rider Gaim & Wizard: The Fateful Sengoku Movie Battle.

 Bujin Riders

 The Bujin Riders, or simply Bujin (武神), are alternate reality versions of the 14 Heisei Kamen Riders who preceded Gaim who each serve as a lord's champion.
 They are all defeated by Kamen Rider Bujin Gaim and consumed by the Pitcher Plant Monster: